 During his career Doug has been responsible for the design and implementation of financial and risk management systems; lead the finance function in the acquisition and integration of multiple target companies; created several new UK regulated entities; lead the negotiations for office premises in Europe; Ireland; and the UK; and designed, implemented, and managed risk management frameworks from scratch.

-Helen Henderson, is the Group Head of Human Resources for CAB and CAIM.
+Helen Henderson, is the Chief of Staff at CAB and CAIM.
 Helen began her career in investment banking in fixed income sales with Lehman Brothers and later joined Goldman Sachs.
 In her 13 years there, she covered central banks for fixed incomes sales, headed Credit Research Marketing and then was Business Manager reporting to the heads of the FICC division in Europe.
 Subsequently, Helen was Global Head of HR, Client Services & Marketing at Gottex Fund Management and latterly at Liongate Capital Management, both award-winning fund of hedge funds.

 Steven MarshallChief Commercial Officer

 Steven Marshall is CAB’s Chief Commercial Officer and a member of the Executive Committee.
 He began his career at CAB in October 2016 as the Head of Payments and Cash Management and was promoted in May 2017.
 Steven joined the firm from the United Nations Migration Agency.
 He began his career on the Graduate Training Programme at Barclays where he held a number of positions in his 7 years with the bank.
 He left in 2008 to join Standard Chartered where he was the Global Head of Public Sector and Development Organisations.
 He holds a B.Sc. in Medical Bio Chemistry from Glasgow University and a M.Sc in Immuno-pharmacology from Strathclyde University.